dsherret/dax/README.md

 #### JavaScript objects to redirects

-You can also provide JavaScript objects to shell output redirects:
+You can provide JavaScript objects to shell output redirects:

 ```ts
 const buffer = new Uint8Array(2);